ciceroOslo/ciceroscm/README.md

 The notebooks folder provides simple working examples to run the model within a Jupyter environment, and plot example output.
 Installation instructions for installing Jupyterlab can be found at https://jupyter.org/install
 <code>CSCM_example_textinput.ipynb</code> runs a simple emissions run with ssp245 data from 1900 to 2050, using input data text files stored in the <code>tests/test-data</code> folder
 <code>CSCM_example_directinput.ipynb</code> illustrates an interactive case, where ssp data is read into the environment and passed directly to the model
+<code>CSCM_example_regional_aerosols.py</code> is a python-script that can be paired using jupytext to become a notebook for demonstrating regional aerosol functionality.

 ### prescripts
 Inside the scripts folder is a folder called prescripts.
 It contains scripts that show how to prepare perturbation files for a run and two example datafiles.
 And includes scripts to prepare natural emissions files.